Comparing 2 models of DiziOctober 2, 2015

 Marking Your Erhu for Better Intonation

-Getting good intonation on the Erhu is always a struggle for Erhu players, especially for beginners.
-Unlike fretted instruments like guitar or mandolin, the Erhu does not have frets.
+Good intonation on the Erhu is always a struggle for Erhu players, especially beginners.
+Unlike fretted instruments such as the guitar or mandolin, the Erhu does not have frets.
 Heck, it does not even have a fretboard like the violin.

 One way as explained in my post in my previous blog way back in 2007 is to stick a fingering label on the Erhu.
-The good thing about the labels is it is easily done.
+The good thing about the labels is it can be easily done.
 You just need to stick it on the neck and the markings are all on the label.
-The bad thing is you have to move the qianjin to a certain height for it to be accurate.
+However, you have to move the qianjin to a certain height for it to be accurate.
 Also, we do not like to stick adhesive tape on the neck of the Erhu as it might damage the wood if left there for a long while.